-Kundalini yoga was first brought to the United States from India by Harbhajan Singh Khalsa, known to kundalini yoga practitioners as Yogi Bhajan in 1969.
+Kundalini yoga was first brought to the United States from India by Harbhajan Singh Khalsa, known to kundalini yoga practitioners as Yogi Bhajan, in 1969.
 Since then, it has been learned and practiced all over the world.

 Benefits of Kundalini Yoga

 Kundalini yoga is one of the oldest practices still known today.
-It is a journey from the base to the top of activating the fullest potential lies within the body.
+It is a journey from the base to the top of activating the fullest potential that lies within the body.
 Once it’s activated, it can benefit you physically, mentally, morally, emotionally & in all aspects of life.
 Some of the benefits of Kundalini yoga are listed below.

 - Improves Concentration and Focus